fractal-analytics-platform/fractal-server/docs/configuration.md

     fractalctl start
     ```

+If the same variable is defined both in the environment and inside the env file, the value defined in the environment takes priority.

 ## Minimal working example

 This is a minimal working example of a `.fractal_server.env`, with all the required configuration variables: